GeorgeM101/DelaniStudio/README.md

 ## DESCRIPTION

-Delani studio is a website project to ehnace skilled learned implement skills learnt in bootstrap, javaScript and Jquery.
+Delani studio is a website project to ehnace and implement skills learnt in bootstrap, javaScript and Jquery.
 <br>
 **_project link_** https://georgem101.github.io/DelaniStudio/